Published by Carl Hedinger. Last Updated on October 26, 2023.

-Carolina Beach State Park is one of our favorite places to visit in North Carolina for multiple reasons.
+Carolina Beach State Park is one of our favorite places to visit in North Carolina state for multiple reasons.
 The presence of the Venus Flytrap and the beautiful views of the Cape Fear River and Intracoastal Waterway are two major ones.

 Nature lovers like us enjoy coming here throughout the year, especially on sunny winter days.
 If you’ve never been, you’ll see why this wonderful spot in New Hanover County is worth the trip.